amnai2p/angular-7-basic-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+## Customization
+This is basic app which has examples of how following things works in angular 7
+- How to set routes
+- How to use DataService
+- How to get user Data from a online service using httpclient module and show on home page
+- How to create contact us form and validate it and show its errors

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.